marina-ferreira/99_bottles_of_oop/README.md

 While all code needs to be tested, some tests aren’t worth writing.

   💡 "Object oriented programming rule that prohibits the use of pattern names in class names. [...]
 Class names should reflect concepts in your domain, not the patterns used to create them."

+  When designed with the following features, object-oriented code can interact with new and unanticipated variants without having to change:

+  1. Variants are isolated.
+    They’re usually isolated in some kind of object, often a new class.

+  2. Variant selection is isolated.
+    Selection happens in factories, which may be as simple as isolated conditionals that choose a class.

+  3. Message senders and receivers are loosely coupled.
+    This is commonly accomplished by injecting dependencies.

+  4. Variants are interchangeable.
+    Message senders treat injected objects as equivalent players of identical roles.